Improved Throughput for All-or-Nothing Multicommodity Flows with Arbitrary Demands: Simulation Results

 \subsection{Methodology}

 We now describe the problem instances and the implementations of our approximation algorithms.

 \paragraph{\bf Problem Instances} Following \cite{Liu19}, we study real-world networks together with corresponding real-world source-sink pairs obtained from the survivable network design library (SNDlib)~\cite{sndlib}.
 We randomly perturb the uniform weights, demands and edge capacities of the chosen networks to test our algorithms' ability to accommodate variable weights and demands on networks with varying edge capacities.
-Due to this choice, we find that only a fraction of the given commodities can be routed.
-Moreover, the choice ensures that few (if any) commodities can be fully routed through a single path without over-saturating the network, but still allows for a non-trivial fraction of the flows to be routed.
+Due to this choice, we find that only a fraction of the given commodities can be concurrently satisfied.
 Our choice of networks from the SNDlib is given in Table~\ref{table:networks}, covering several general scenarios, e.g.~a small network with large number of commodities, or a dense network with large number of commodities.
-We chose independent uniform random network capacities from 20 to 60, commodity demands from 25 to 75, and commodity weights from 1 to 10 (the benchmark SNDlib data has all edge capacities at 40, demands at 50, and weights at 1).
+We chose independent uniform random edge capacities from 20 to 60, commodity demands from 25 to 75, and commodity weights from 1 to 10 (the benchmark SNDlib data has all edge capacities at 40, demands at 50, and weights at 1).

 \paragraph{\bf Algorithms} We have implemented both the randomized and derandomized rounding algorithms detailed in Sections~\ref{sec:randomized-algorithm} and~\ref{sec:derandomization}.
 We solve the compact formulation via CPLEX V12.10.0 and approximately solve the packing LP via the MWU algorithm or the faster permutation routing heuristic.
-We choose $\eps=\frac{1}{9}$ and $b=1.85$ in Algorithms~\ref{alg:randomrounding} and \ref{alg:deterministic-rounding}, implying a target throughput approximation factor of $\alpha \geq 1-\eps=\frac{8}{9}$ and target edge capacity violation ratio of $ \beta \leq {3b\ln{m}}/{\ln{\ln{m}}}={5.5\ln{m}}/{\ln{\ln{m}}} $, where $m$ is the number of network edges, for the algorithms.
+We choose $\eps=\frac{1}{9}$ and $b=1.85$ in Algorithms~\ref{alg:randomrounding} and \ref{alg:deterministic-rounding}, implying a target throughput approximation factor of $\alpha \geq 1-\eps=\frac{8}{9}$ and target edge capacity violation ratio of $ \beta \leq {3b\ln{m}}/{\ln{\ln{m}}}={5.55\ln{m}}/{\ln{\ln{m}}} $, where $m$ is the number of network edges, for the algorithms.
 More specifically, for the Atlanta and Germany50 networks, we target edge capacity violations $\beta\leq 15.78$ and $17.47$, respectively.